The optional Signature Seminar is an exciting opportunity to expand your learning beyond the classroom and outside city borders.

 The seminar is worth three credits and will be an introduction to the new language, culture, and surroundings that will be your home during the semester.
 We expect those of you who opt to take the Seminar to be active participants: reading articles, asking questions, taking pictures, and exploring the cities and the sites in your free time.

-Note: Starting in spring 2024, only “BIO 312: Marine Ecology of the Mediterranean Sea” will be offered as an optional Signature Seminar.
+Note: As of spring 2024, only “BIO312: Marine Ecology of the Mediterranean Sea” is offered as an optional Signature Seminar.
+BIO312 is offered in the fall and spring semesters, not in the summer.

 Marine Ecology of the Mediterranean Sea